jhidding/git-novice/episodes/05-history.md

 The "detached HEAD" is like "look, but don't touch" here, so you shouldn't make any changes in this state.
-After investigating your repo's past state, reattach your `HEAD` with `git checkout main`.
+After investigating your repo's past state, reattach your `HEAD` with `git switch main`.

 ::::::::::::::::::::::::::::::::::::::::::::::::::